-6.6 Enumerator Issues [CCB]
+6.6 Enumerator Issues

+C should consider requiring IEC 60559 for floating-point arithmetic, rather than providing it as an

+Languages that do not already adhere to or only adhere to a subset of IEC 60559 [47] should consider adhering completely to the standard.
+Examples of standardization that should be considered:

+Languages should consider providing a means to generate diagnostics for code that attempts to test option, as is the case in ISO/IEC 9899:2011[4].

+Languages should consider standardizing their data type to ISO/IEC 10967-1:1994 and ISO/IEC 10967- equality of two floating point values.

+Java should consider fully adhering to IEC 60559 instead of a subset.

+[CCB]

-Enumerations are a finite list of named entities that contain a fixed mapping from a set of names to a set of integral values (called the representation) and an order between the members of the set.
-In some languages there are no other operations available except order, equality, first, last, previous, and next; in others the full underlying representation operators are available, such as integer "+" and "-" and bit-wise operations.
+12 Enumerations are a finite list of named entities that contain a fixed mapping from a set of names to a set of

-Most languages that provide enumeration types also provide mechanisms to set non-default representations.
-If these mechanisms do not enforce whole-type operations and check for conflicts then some members of the set may not be properly specified or may have the wrong mappings.
-If the value-setting mechanisms are positional only, then there is a risk that improper counts or changes in relative order will result in an incorrect mapping.

-For arrays indexed by enumerations with non-default representations, there is a risk of structures with holes, and if those indexes can be manipulated numerically, there is a risk of out-of-bound accesses of these arrays.

-Most of these errors can be readily detected by static analysis tools with appropriate coding standards, restrictions and annotations.
+- 13 integral values (called the representation) and an order between the members of the set.
+In some languages 14 there are no other operations available except order, equality, first, last, previous, and next; in others the full - 15 underlying representation operators are available, such as integer "+" and "-" and bit-wise operations. - 16 Most languages that provide enumeration types also provide mechanisms to set non-default representations.
+If 17 these mechanisms do not enforce whole-type operations and check for conflicts then some members of the set - 18 may not be properly specified or may have the wrong mappings.
+If the value-setting mechanisms are positional 19 only, then there is a risk that improper counts or changes in relative order will result in an incorrect mapping. - 20 For arrays indexed by enumerations with non-default representations, there is a risk of structures with holes, and - 21 if those indexes can be manipulated numerically, there is a risk of out-of-bound accesses of these arrays. - 22 Most of these errors can be readily detected by static analysis tools with appropriate coding standards, - 23 - restrictions and annotations.
 Similarly mismatches in enumeration value specification can be detected statically.
-Without such rules, errors in the use of enumeration types are computationally hard to detect statically as well as being difficult to detect by human review.
+24 Without such rules, errors in the use of enumeration types are computationally hard to detect statically as well as - 25 being difficult to detect by human review.

-JSF AV Rule: 145 MISRA C 2004: 9.2 and 9.3 MISRA C++ 2008: 8-5-3 CERT C guidelines: INT09-C Holzmann rule 6 Ada Quality and Style Guide: 3.4.2
+- 27 JSF AV Rule: 145

+- 28 MISRA C 2004: 9.2 and 9.3 MISRA C++ 2008: 8-5-3

+- 29 30 CERT C guidelines: INT09-C

+- 31 Holzmann rule 6

+- 32 Ada Quality and Style Guide: 3.4.2

+- 6.6.3 Mechanism of failure 33

-As a program is developed and maintained the list of items in an enumeration often changes in three basic ways: new elements are added to the list; order between the members of the set often changes; and representation (the map of values of the items) change.
-Expressions that depend on the full set or specific relationships between elements of the set can create value errors that could result in wrong results or in unbounded behaviours if used as array indices.
+As a program is developed and maintained the list of items in an enumeration often changes in three basic ways: 34 new elements are added to the list; order between the members of the set often changes; and representation (the map of values of the items) change.
+Expressions that depend on the full set or specific relationships between

+- 1 elements of the set can create value errors that could result in wrong results or in unbounded behaviours if used - 2 as array indices.